LightArrowsEXE/QTEC/.github/ISSUE_TEMPLATE/add-an-anime-to-the-list.md

 ---
-name: Add an anime to the list
+name: Add an entry
-about: Use this template if you'd like to request we add an anime to the list.
+about: Use this template if you'd like to request we add an entry.
-title: "[Request] Name of your anime"
+title: "[Request] Anime Name"
 labels: 'new entry'
 assignees: LightArrowsEXE